 OFFICERS

-Rule 21 {President}
+Rule 21 President Conference Bureau

-At the commencement of the first session of each ordinary meeting, a President, an Alternate President, and two Vice-Presidents {one of whom shall act as Rapporteur, are to} shall be elected from among the representatives of the Parties present at the meeting, on the basis of a proposal put forward by the Conference Committee.{They will serve as the Bureau of the COP session.} In preparing its proposal on this matter, the Conference Committee shall consider first the candidates put forward by the host country of the meeting for the posts of President and Alternate President of the meeting {and shall have due regard to the principle of equitable geographical representation.}{The The offices of President and Rapporteur officer roles shall normally be subject to rotation among the six regional groups.}
+At the commencement of the first session of each ordinary meeting, a President, an Alternate President, and two Vice-Presidents {one of whom shall act as Rapporteur) are to shall be elected from among the representatives of the Contracting Parties present at the meeting, on the basis of a proposal put forward by the Conference Bureau Committee.
+Along with the voting members of the Standing Committee, they will serve as the Conference Bureau of the COP Conference of the Parties session.
+In preparing its proposal on this matter, the Conference Bureau Committee shall consider first the candidates put forward by the host country of the meeting for the posts of President and Alternate President of the meeting and shall have due regard to the principle of equitable geographical representation.The The offices of President and Rapporteur officer roles shall normally be subject to rotation among the six regional groups.

 {The officers of the COP bureau as referred to in Rule 21.1 shall assume their functions at the beginning of the session following the vote, and will remain in office until their successors are duly elected.
 The President shall preside until a new President is elected at the commencement of the next ordinary meeting, with the President and the Vice-Presidents serving as the bureau of any extraordinary meeting held during their term of office and providing guidance to the Secretariat with regard to preparations for, and conduct of, meetings of the Conference of the Parties.
 No officer may be re-elected for more than two consecutive terms}.